koval77/Eurostar/README.md

 Remember that in order to use it the database connection variables has to be changed in all connection files.

+Login and password for administrator dashboard is "admin".

 ## Demo
 Check the demo site [here.](https://wojtek78.000webhostapp.com/index.html)